 J: Collaborator on TJ activities

-Chamuko213: Collaborator, location undisclosed
+Chamuko213: Contributor, location undisclosed

 Most of the information and content is derived from open source media, unconfirmed individual sources and personal view point of author.
 Most content is for information purposes only and is not from direct official sources and in most cases not confirmed.
 Most information coming out of Mexico is fluid, always changing on a daily basis and frankly, no one really holds the market of credible information to form sense of clear cut validity or formal confirmation, so thread lightly.